jhannah/jays.net/resume.md

 ### Project Lead / Programmer | Infinity Interactive | 2011 - Present

 Telecommuting consultant.
-Mostly Perl, large scale databases, REST APIs, web.
-Industries include e-commerce (retail), large event / venue equipment rental (and data mining thereof), advertising technology, and various start-ups.
+Perl, Golang, Python, PL/pgSQL, large scale databases, REST APIs, minor web.
+Industries have included e-commerce (retail), large event / venue equipment rental (and data mining thereof), advertising technology, and various start-ups.

+Currently I am assigned to a company with ~140 engineers.
+In principle we have a lot of DevOps support so I can focus on programming (Golang, Perl, Python).
+In practice I've been learning a lot of DevOps because resources aren't (immediately?) available and sometimes I have access to fix things.

+I am not a DevOps professional (priceless).
+But I have a functional / "emergency" understanding of deployment of our various stacks.
+We have monoliths and "micro-services."
+We've swung back and forth between those strategies over the last 6 years.
+We're currently deployed on: "bare metal," Xen VMs, in-house managed Kubernetes, and AWS (EC2, ECS, S3, etc.).
+Those stacks are variously driven by Docker, Docker Compose, Chef/Ansible, Helm Charts (of which I know very little), and various other tools.

+We run a variety of stats / monitoring / paging systems.
+We host and/or pay for hosting of various logging and tracing (OpenTelemetry) systems.
+Recently k8s -> Sumologic Tracing has been popular, I've been working with that a lot in recent weeks.

+Our Perl monolith still drives much of the revenue of the company.
+Our team is re-implementing our Perl REST APIs in Golang.
+I've been modifying existing Golang for 1.5 years now.
+I am very new to modifying the open source stacks upon which our Golang is built. `go mod vendor` was an interesting learning experience this week, fighting OpenTelemetry (HTTP OTLP).

 ### Software Architect / Director of Development | Omni Hotels ($720M) | 1999 - 2010